What President-Elect Trump May Mean for Markets

 Get the financial tips and insights you need to fearlessly pursue your goals, plus access to subscriber-only benefits like our Tax Resource Center and more.

-Buy Consumer Discretionary stocks.
 Trump would like to extend the tax cuts included in the 2017 Tax Cuts and Jobs Act.
 Many of them are due to expire after 2025.
 Moreover, he’d like to lower the corporate tax rate to 15% down from 21% and he’d like to end taxes on Social Security benefits and tip income.
 Consumers who have money in their pockets tend to spend it.
 That could be good news for a wide variety of consumer stocks, like retailers and restaurants.
+The S&P 500 Retailing Industry Group index jumped 2.3% on Wednesday.

 Authored by Principal/Managing Partner Laurence Hale AAMS, CRPS®.
 Securities and advisory services offered through Commonwealth Financial Network®, Member FINRA/SIPC, a Registered Investment Adviser.
 These materials are general in nature and do not address your specific situation.
 For your specific investment needs, please discuss your individual circumstances with your representative.
 WHZ Strategic Wealth Advisors does not provide tax or legal advice, and nothing in the accompanying pages should be construed as specific tax or legal advice.
 697 Pomfret Street, Pomfret Center, CT 06259 and 392-A Merrow Road, Tolland, CT 06084.
 860-928-2341. www.whzwealth.com.